amy324/Fake-Payment-Gateway-Microservice/README.md

 ## Deployed App
+A deployed version of this fake payment gateway microservice is available at [[https://payment-gateway-4gca.onrender.com/](https://payment-gateway-4gca.onrender.com/)].Feel free to use it to test the API endpoints.
+You can verify if the service is live by visting the URL in your browser and seeing the text"The fake payment gateway microservice is live"

-To use the fake payment gateway, you can send HTTP POST requests to `/payment_form` with payment information in the request body.
+Feel free to use this URL to test the API endpoints; To use the fake payment gateway, you can send HTTP POST requests to `/payment_form` with payment information in the request body.
 You can also retrieve invoice details by sending HTTP GET requests to `/get_invoice/{payment_id}` where `{payment_id}` is the ID of the payment.
+See more details on how to do this [below](#usage)

 ### Note: